zg50/Traffic_Sign_Classifier/writeup_template.md

 | Road Work			    | Road Work      							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This is most probably because the training images are well centered and cropped, while in this image the sign is far away from the lens and have other things in background.
 One of the thing that can fix this is more augmentation.
-Specifically like rotating images , random crops etc
+Specifically like rotating images , random crops etc. I believe if I test hundreds of images from web, the accuracy will improve.
+We cannot judge the model based only 5 pics.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities were